Thomasvanausloos/Thomasvanausloos.github.io/_posts/2018-07-07-iterator-pattern.md

 ---
 title: Proxy Pattern
-teaser: The Iterator Pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
+teaser: The Iterator Pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation
 category: Design Patterns
 tags: [java]
 ---